Eva Perón Foundation

 The Eva Perón Foundation (Spanish: Fundación Eva Perón) was a charitable foundation begun by Eva Perón, a prominent Argentine political leader activist and actress, when she was the First Lady and Spiritual Leader of the Nation of Argentina.
-It operated from 1948 until it was forcibly dissolved by the military after the 1955 coup d'etat.
+It operated from 1948 until it was forcibly dissolved by the military after the 1955 coup d'état.

 Inspiration and beginnings

 Social welfare in Argentina was highly underdeveloped before Juan Perón was elected President in 1946 and his wife, who had been born into the working classes, was aware of this.
 Most charity work was undertaken by the Sociedad de Beneficencia, which was controlled by eighty-seven elderly women of the upper classes.
 The orphans whose care the Sociedad controlled had to wear blue smocks and have their heads shaved; at Christmas they were put out onto the streets of Buenos Aires with collecting tins.
 Their policies are supposed to have been the inspiration behind Evita's famous declaration that, 'When the rich think about the poor, they have poor ideas.'

 The chairpersons of this society were traditionally the Papal Nuncio to Argentina and the First Lady, but the society refused to extend the invitation to Evita when her husband was elected president.
 At first they insisted that it was because she was too young; but it was widely interpreted as an insult to the new First Lady.
 Evita was furious and moved against the society, effectively bringing it to an end in 1947.
 She then created her own foundation to replace it.
 ‘It is time,’ Evita declared, ‘for [real] social justice.’